How To Play Slots Tutorial

 The history of the first slot machine dates back to 1895.
 The father of the first slot machine was Charles Fey, whose original slot machine had poker symbols on its three spinning reels.
 The symbols also included hearts, horseshoe, bells, and spades.
-Since the game only had 3 reels, it was easy to make the game payout for the winning combinations automatically.
-The paytable of the game was available at the top and it showed players the different winning combinations.
+Since the game only had 3 reels automatically, it was easy to make the game payout for the winning combinations.
+The game paytable was available at the top and it showed players the different winning combinations.
 The highest combination paid 50 cents when players got 3 bells on the win line.

-In 1891, another form of the slot machine was invented by Sittman and Pitt.
+In 1891, Sittman and Pitt invented another form of slot machine.
 This new machine looked a lot like the early version of slots that can still be found to this day.
-The game included five drums and 50 cards with a poker game theme since players were paid according to the poker hand they formed.
+The game included five reels and 50 cards with a poker game theme since players were paid according to the poker hand they formed.
 This is why they were called poker machines.
-Players would start the game by putting a nickel into the game’s slot and pull the lever in order for the drums to spin so they could get a poker hand.
-Most of these machines used to pay players in the form of gifts such as cigars, drinks, or food or other things that were sold at the pub or the bar where it was being offered.
-In order to increase the odds of the house and make it hard to get a poker hand of a Royal Flush, the game did not have a 10 of Spades or a Jack of Hearts.
+Players would start the game by putting a nickel into the game’s slot and by pulling the lever in order for the reels to spin so they could get a poker hand.
+Most of these machines used to pay players in the form of gifts such as cigars, drinks, or food or other things that were sold at the pub or bar where it was being offered.
+In order to increase the odds of the house and make it hard to get a poker hand like a Royal Flush, the game did not have a 10 of Spades or a Jack of Hearts.